The Evolution of Sharks: 400 Million Years of Survival

 Shark Fossils and Scientific Discoveries

-The shark fossil record provides a glimpse into the distant past, revealing how these creatures have evolved over time.
+Fossil records provide a glimpse into the evolution of sharks, revealing how these creatures have evolved over time.
 Fossilized teeth are the most common finds due to their durability, and each tooth provides clues about a shark’s diet and behavior.

 Significant evidence of shark evolution has been discovered in well-preserved fossil sites, which have helped researchers map out evolutionary branches and understand how specific traits evolved over time.
 These discoveries continue to shape our understanding of marine life history and biodiversity.